-The “Spring Into Reading Program” allows young readers to log their books and complete fun at-home activities.
+The “Summer Reading Challenge” allows young readers to log their books and complete fun at-home activities.
 LAPL is also offering virtual storytimes with librarians.

 Every L.A.
 Unified student has been assigned a Student Success Card and can access distance learning support online, along with tutoring assistance in math, science, English, social studies, and writing between 11 a.m. and 9 p.m. every day.